What to Wear for a Professional Headshot: 10 Best Practices [2026]

 6. Accessorize with Purpose

 When it comes to accessories, simplicity is key.
-Small, classic pieces like stud earrings, a delicate necklace, or a minimalist watch add polish without stealing focus from your face.
+Small, classic pieces like stud earrings, a delicate necklace, or a minimalist watch add polish without stealing focus from you.

 If you wear glasses every day, keep them on for the photo, as this can add authenticity.
 Just make sure they're clean and, ideally, have anti-glare lenses to prevent reflections.